dart-archive/www.dartlang.org/src/site/articles/idiomatic-dart/index.markdown

   <div class="col-md-6">
 {% prettify java %}
 /**
- * Returns an Llama object that can then be petted.
+ * Returns a Llama object that can then be petted.
  * The age argument must specify an non-zero integer.
 The amount
  * argument is the amount of {@link Money} paid for the llama.
  * <p>